AAA3A-AAA3A/AAA3A-cogs/dropdownstexts/README.rst

 Here are all the commands included in this cog (6):

 * ``[p]dropdownstexts``
- Group of commands for use DropdownsTexts.
+ Group of commands to use DropdownsTexts.

 * ``[p]dropdownstexts add <message> <emoji> <label> <text>`` Add a dropdown-text to a message.